 Protecting the value of your home

-It is the combination of a well presented property and a friendly welcoming manner that can unlock the potential of your house and put you in the right position to negotiate the highest possible price.
+It’s the combination of a well-presented property and a friendly welcoming manner that can unlock the potential of your house and put you in the right position to negotiate the highest possible price.

-This is, after all, the main thing all sellers have in mind “How can I get the most money for my house?” and it is absolutely logical to always want to get the maximum value for what you are selling.
+This is, after all, the main thing all sellers have in mind: “How can I get the most money for my house?”

-So there you are… you have the tips and some good advice on how to present your property for sale and prepare your house for a viewing, as well as negotiating; Need more? read our article with our 101 ways that will help you sell your house faster.
+So there you are… you have the tips and some good advice on how to present your property for sale and viewings, as well as conducting your own viewings.
+Want to know more?
+Read our article with our 101 ways that will help you sell your house faster.
 With all this information you just can’t go wrong.